katiejen81/Fantasy_Football_16/README.md

 </ul>
 <p>Information about the data files</p>
 <ul>
+	<li>team_roster_week.csv - A report of our team players and their points by week</li>
 	<li>undrafted_players.csv - A report of the top 100 undrafted players as of program runtime</li>
+	<li>undrafted_player_week.csv - A report of the top 100 undrafted players points broken down by week as of program runtime</li>
 	<li>full_stats.csv - Full week level game statistics for the 2013 - 2015 seasons</li>
 	<li>rank_retrieval_from_api.csv - nfl.com editor draft rankings for the 2016 season</li>
 	<li>Fantasy_Point_Values.csv - League point values for current season</li>